- Arbor Networks - DDoS Experts

 Description

-In mid-May 2021, security researchers at SIDN Labs, InternetNZ, and USC/ISI released a research paper describing a sabotage-based DDoS attack methodology dubbed ‘TsuNAME’ that targeted authoritative DNS server.
+In mid-May 2021, security researchers at SIDN Labs, InternetNZ, and USC/ISI released a research paper describing a sabotage-based DDoS attack methodology dubbed ‘TsuNAME’ that targeted an authoritative DNS server.
 The researchers posited a rather complex attack scenario that involved the deliberate misconfiguration of NS records in multiple DNS domains registered by the attackers with a targeted authoritative DNS hosting service, such that the NS records for each domain pathologically refer to one another in what is termed a ‘zone cyclic dependency.’.
 Furthermore, the attackers would also be required to identify and leverage significant numbers of abusable open DNS recursive servers and/or DNS forwarders incapable of detecting and caching responses for cyclical zone dependencies.

 Attacker motivations for targeting a particular authoritative DNS hosting service could include rendering a particular domain or set of domains unresolvable, thus constituting a DDoS attack against specific customers of the DNS hosting service; performing direct DDoS extortion of the authoritative DNS hoster in question; etc.